• Skip to primary navigation

 Do I Need a Lawyer for the Cerebral Palsy Lawsuit Filing Process?

-• A California cerebral palsy lawyer knows the specific laws in the state as they relate to your case and situation.
+• A California cerebral palsy lawyer is familiar with the specific laws in the state as they relate to your case and situation.

 • The right lawyer has experience working with families like yours and is compassionate.